super-evil-github-account/linked-list-music-player/README.md

-# linked-list-music-player
+# linked-list-playlist
-Practice your Linked List skills with implementation of a demo music player
+Practice your Linked List skills with implementation of a playlist

-In this task, you will build a demo of a music player using your own doubly Linked List implementation and OOP
+In this task, you will build a demo of a playlist using your own doubly Linked List implementation and OOP

 Step 1:
 Create the basic song class